 Online buy and sell websites are becoming a common "storefront" for many citizens' shopping experiences.
 However, this innovative and cost-saving social experience comes with many risks.

-The online sale of goods/services is the most common type of online fraud in Edmonton and just over the span of 2017, Edmonton victims lost $ 1,405,596.55 to online scams.
-Online scams are growing.
+The online sale of goods/services is the most common type of online fraud in Edmonton and just over the span of 2019, the Edmonton Police Service received reports of online scams with an overall loss of $5,690,629.10.
 Learn more about online frauds.